 Washington Roots Award

-- ELIGIBILITY: Nominees must have spent a portion of their childhood in Washington, and made a significant contribution in one of the following areas: science, government, arts, sports, or charitable work.
+Nominees must have spent a portion of their youth in Washington and have excelled in any of these areas: government, ﬁne arts, charitable work, sciences, medicine, business, or sports.

 Past Award Recipients